Spartan0365/Networking/README.md

     ftp 10.10.0.40
       ftp> get README  (learn a little more about how to make this work)

+    If you get a png file, you can open it by using the 'eog' command.
+    example:
+     > eog hint-01
 Describe Methods Used for #Passive Internal Discovery#

 #Packet Sniffers#